Endgame Training Course

 Europe

 On February 3, 2021, the European Commission unveiled its “Beating Cancer Plan.”
 One of the Plan’s key actions is to reduce smoking prevalence to below 5% by 2040.
-The EC’s plan recognizes that it will be impossible to defeat cancer without reducing tobacco use.
-The Commission has established a task force to consider endgame policies, and ASH was invited to participate.
+The EC’s plan recognizes that it will be impossible to defeat cancer without endging tobacco use.
+A task force formed by the Commission recommended a birthdate-based tobacco sales phaseout.

 ASPIRE Countries: New Zealand, Finland, Ireland, Scotland, England, Sweden, Canada

-Over the past decade, eight governments – the so-called ASPIRE countries – adopted goals to drive prevalence to very low numbers by a certain date.
+Over the past decade, at least 15 governments – the so-called ASPIRE countries – adopted goals to drive prevalence to very low numbers by a certain date.

-– New Zealand was the first to set a goal – they hope to push prevalence down below 5% by 2025.
+– New Zealand was the first to set a goal – they hoped to push prevalence down below 5% by 2025.
 On December 13, 2022, the New Zealand Parliament passed the most sweeping anti-tobacco law in the world, including Tobacco-Free Generation, drastically reducing the number of retailers, and reducing nicotine to non-addictive levels.
+Unfortunately, a new government rescinded the law in 2025.
 Action Plan and Resources for Smokefree Aotearoa 2025 here>

 Bhutan

 In 2007, the Himalayan nation of Bhutan was the first jurisdiction in modern times to ban the commercial sale of tobacco.
-Unfortunately, the Act was rescinded in 2020 due to COVID; it’s unclear if it will be reinstated once the pandemic subsides.
+Unfortunately, the Act was rescinded in 2020 due to COVID; it’s unclear if it will be reinstated.

 Denmark